 Stonehaven were the forerunners in the interest only lifetime mortgage market.
 They launched their Interest Select Plus range around 7 years ago when they were funded via Santander.
 More recently there was the Halifax Retirement Home Plan whereby Halifax offered an interest only basis mortgage based on affordability.
 Unfortunately, the Halifax Retirement Home Plan was withdrawn in 2011 and since then new interest only lenders have started seeing a gap in the market: –

-- Retirement Advantage – specialists in the area of the interest lifetime mortgage, (formerly Stonehaven) and have four tiered interest only products ranging from their most popular product which is the Interest Select Lite at 5.46% upto the Interest Select Max with the highest rate of 6.30%.
+- Canada Life – specialists in the area of the interest lifetime mortgage, (formerly Retirement Advantage and Stonehaven) and have four tiered interest only products ranging from their most popular product which is the Interest Select Lite at 5.46% upto the Interest Select Max with the highest rate of 6.30%.
 Each tiered interest rate has its own maximum lending limit.
 Therefore, the interest rate applicable will be determined by the size of the release, as a percentage of the overall property value.
 Retirement Advantage allow you to choose your monthly payments, which can be anywhere between £25pm up the full amount of interest charged.
 No affordability checks are required as any payment is classed as a ‘contribution’ towards the interest.
 Effectively, it could be classified as a ‘self-cert mortgage’.

 - Hodge Lifetime – now offer two interest repayment products; one which is based on affordability and is called the Retirement Mortgage Plan; the second a roll-up equity release plan which allows repayment of some capital each year.
 Firstly, the Hodge Retirement Mortgage Plan starts at age 55, and is designed for people with sufficient pension income in, or near retirement to fund their monthly mortgage interest only payments.
 The amount that can be borrowed if affordability checked and therefore similar in principle to any residential mortgage, the difference here being this mortgage will run for the rest of their lives.
 The second plan is the Hodge Flexible Lifetime Mortgage plan which is a roll-up equity release scheme, but permits upto 10% of the original capital borrowed to be repaid with NO penalty.
 There is no permanent commitment to Hodge for any amount & this repayment facility is purely at the behest of the plan holder.